 Most people desire to age in place in their own home, if at all possible.
 Quality home care must adapt to the evolving needs of those with dementia.
 At Live Well at Home, we understand that Alzheimer’s and other dementias affect the entire family, not just the individual diagnosed with this disease.
-Live Well is committed to helping families with exceptional support and dementia care, enabling their loved one to remain at home as long as possible.
+Live Well is committed to helping families with exceptional support and person centered dementia care, enabling their loved one to remain at home as long as possible.

 We’re dedicated to helping your loved one have a good day, every day, no matter how challenging the effects of Alzheimer’s or other dementias becomes.

 Experienced Dementia Care Navigators